WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 1.1 THOMAS WILSON DAVIE (1895-?), born at Portsoy in 1895.

-1.2 NAOMI WILSON DAVIE (1897-1978), born at Portsoy in 1897.
+1.2 NAOMI WILSON DAVIE (1897-1978), born at Aird Street, Portsoy on 3 September 1897.
 She was good friends with her cousin Edith Clark.
-She married James Gordon, a tea-planter.
-James died at Bucksburn, Aberdeen, on 7 February 1954, aged 60.
+She was living at Glenboyne, Portsoy, when she married James Gordon at 17 Union Terrace, Aberdeen, on 27 March 1937.
+He was a 43-year-old marine engineer of Burns Square, Buckie, the son of a deceased baker.
+He is also said to have been a tea-planter, and owner of Gordon's Stores.
+James died suddenly at 96 Auchmill Road, Bucksburn, Aberdeen, on 7 February 1954, aged 60.
 Naomi lived on, and died on 8 July 1978, aged 80.
 She is buried next to her mother in Portsoy Old Graveyard.

 2 MARY DAVIE (1866-1950), also known as MARY JANE DAVIE, was born on 14 February 1866 at Craigievar Castle.
 She became a teacher, and six days after her twentieth birthday, on 20 February 1886, she married a Portsoy joiner and undertaker, George Clark, of Glassaugh in Fordyce.
 They lived at 48 Chapel Street.
 Mary Jane died in 1950.